 Push Notifications – iOS and Android:

 Push notifications will occur on iOS and Android regardless of the app being open or closed.
 We use the push notification mechanisms native to the device.
 They put zero battery load on the devices.
-Push notifications will happen instantly provided the device has a data connection.
-Often however devices have problems with their data connections, which is why we have an Alerting Policy as a backup.
+Push notifications should arrive near instantly provided the device has a data connection, and push notifications are enabled for the app.
+Often a device will lose its data connection, which is why we have an Alerting Policy as a backup using SMS or phone call alerts.

 Push Vs. Pull: